Mateuxx/Learnig-Kotlin-/README.md

 # Learnig-Kotlin-
-Just the codes and exercices when i was learning kotlinn - Some aspects of the languagem ive alredy know becasue of Java/C
+Just the codes and exercices when i was learning kotlinn - Some aspects of the languagem ive alredy knew becasue of Java/C